Synonym(s)

 DiagnosisThis section has been translated automatically.

-- Anamnesis, clinic, (local findings, skin fold test/ Malleese sign), laboratory.
+Medical history, clinic (local findings, skin fold test/ Stemmer's sign), laboratory.

-- In lymphedema of the lower extremity: Doppler or colour duplex to exclude the involvement of the veins.
+In case of lymphedema of the lower extremity: Doppler or color duplex to exclude involvement of the veins.

-- Extended diagnostics: Indirect lymphography, lymph scintigraphy; if necessary X-ray examination of the thorax, sonography of the abdomen, thorax, neck (lymph node enlargements, tumours?), computer tomography of the abdomen and the upper thoracic aperture; in rare, unclear cases magnetic resonance imaging (in lymphoedema: honeycomb pattern in the subcutis).
+Extended diagnostics: Indirect lymphography, lymph scintigraphy; if necessary, X-ray examination of the thorax, sonography of the abdomen, thorax, neck (lymph node enlargements, tumors?), computed tomography of the abdomen and upper thoracic aperture; in rare, unclear cases, magnetic resonance imaging (in lymphedema: honeycomb pattern in the subcutis).

 Complication(s)This section has been translated automatically.